scala-steward/connect-rpc-scala/README.md

 ---

-The library works with all commonly used GRPC code-generators for Scala:
+The library works with all ScalaPB-based GRPC code-generators:

 * [ScalaPB](https://scalapb.github.io) services with `Future` monad
 * [fs2-grpc](https://github.com/typelevel/fs2-grpc), built on top of `cats-effect` and `fs2`